erikandersson96/portfolio-project-four/README.md

 `Register and login` looks almost the same apart from some design features that are necessary.

 `Add recipe or Edit recipe` which are available for logged in users shares the same design apart from some buttons and headings.

+`My favorites` will be available for logged in users.
+When a user `View recipe` they can choose to `Bookmark recipe` to add it to their favorites.
+If they wish to remove a recipe they can do so by click `Remove bookamrk` on the specific recipe card.

 I hope that you will find some delicous recipes when navigating the website.